scharlau/temperature_stories_django/README.md

             path('', views.index, name='index')
         ]

 We can now start the logic for our application.
-Before we do that we need to add the Faker library to our application with the command:
+Before we do that we need to add the Faker library to our application.
+Faker will help us generate random stories.
+Add it with the command:

         pip install faker